paperduck/algo/README.md

 ### End Goals

 - Command-line interface for managing modular trading algorithms.
-- Each trading strategy should be implemented as a shared/static library that implements functionality from the core engine.
+- Each trading strategy could be implemented as a shared/static library that implements functionality from the core engine.
-- Each strategy should be implemented in its own library, even it uses the same broker API as another strategy.
+- Each strategy could be implemented in its own library, even it uses the same broker API as another strategy.
-- Main engine will be independent of any broker API.
+- Main engine could be independent of any broker API.
 Broker-specific code will go into each library.
-- Example abstract functions used by core engine.
-These would be implemented in each library.
-  - Start()
-  - Stop()
-  - GetBrokerInfo()
-  - GetAccountBalance()
-- Central engine manages things like:
+- Main daemon manages things like:
   - brokerage account(s), e.g. account balance, margin
   - risk, exposure
   - trade goals